Flow 23 --- RSA-2048 → ML-KEM-768 Immediate Rotation

 -

-Regulatory cut-overs---move to quantum-safe algorithms overnight yet keep legacy identifiers alive.
+Regulatory cut-overs---move to quantum-safe algorithms overnight yet keep the same identifiers alive.

 -

-Gradual roll-outs---encrypt new data with the successor while historical tokens continue to decrypt with the old key.
+Gradual roll-outs---encrypt new data with the new PRIMARY material while historical tokens continue to decrypt with the RETIRED material version.

 -